 Taree, which is an hour north of Gloucester, offers Taree Central shopping centre and Manning Mall, which incorporate most of the well-known national chains, Woolworths, Big W, Katies, Noni B, Millers and Strandbags as well as boasting cafés, eateries and restaurants, jewellers, gift and homeware shops, health and beauty shops, as well as many more speciality shops within the complex.

-There are a number of places of worship located in Gloucester including, but not limited to, Anglican, Baptist, Catholic, Uniting and Presbyterian.
+There are a number of places of worship located in Gloucester including Anglican, Baptist, Catholic, Uniting and Presbyterian churches.

 Gloucester Agricultural and Country Show (March)